zlifd/zlifd.github.io/_pages/about.md

   - /about.html
 ---

-Hello, greeting from Zhengdong LI, Tony:)
+Hello!
+Greeting from Zhengdong LI, Tony:)
 =====
-I am a final year undergraduate student from The Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)).
-I am going to start my MPhil at the Department of Electronic & Computer Engineering ([ECE](https://ece.hkust.edu.hk/)) in HKUST from the following September 2023, under the supervision of [Prof. Patrick YUE](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=chik-patrick-yue-eepatrick)
+I am currently a MPhil student in the Optical Wireless Lab ([OWL](https://yuegroup.hkust.edu.hk/)), under the supervision of [Prof. Patrick YUE](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=chik-patrick-yue-eepatrick) at the Department of Electronic & Computer Engineering ([ECE](https://ece.hkust.edu.hk/)) in The Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)) where I received my BEng in 2023.

 Research Interests